gboutry/snap-openstack-hypervisor/README.md

 Configuration of options related to networking, including Neutron and OVN:

-* `network.dns-domain` DNS domain name to use for networking
 * `network.dns-servers` External DNS servers to use for forwarding DNS requests

 * `network.external-bridge` (`br-ex`)  Name of OVS external network bridge